Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Remove-AzVMDscExtension.md

 ### -Name
 Specifies the name of the DSC extension that this cmdlet removes.
-The Set-AzureRmVMDscExtension cmdlet sets this name to Microsoft.Powershell.DSC, which is the default value used by **Remove-AzureRmVMDscExtension**.
+The Set-AzVMDscExtension cmdlet sets this name to Microsoft.Powershell.DSC, which is the default value used by **Remove-AzVMDscExtension**.

 ```yaml
 Type: System.String